-- Establish a continuous training and labeled data Improvement lifecycle to tune GenAl models over time and ensure the reliability and accuracy of generated outputs. - Embed and include knowledge graphs as a data source to enhance GenAl's understanding of wildfire management dynamics.
-Collaborate with GeoPlatform.gov Ontology and other
+- Establish a continuous training and labeled data Improvement lifecycle to tune GenAI models over time and ensure the reliability and accuracy of generated outputs. - Embed and include knowledge graphs as a data source to enhance GenAl's understanding of wildfire management dynamics.
+Collaborate with GeoPlatform.gov Ontology and other engagements to streamline data management to support critical areas with named entities within the wildfire ecosystem.
+Evaluate OGC RAINBOW ecosystem registration.

-9NAS commissioned papers on Strategies to Govern AI Effectively and PNAS Summary article
+9NAS commissioned papers on Strategies to Govern Al Effectively and PNAS Summary article

-- engagements to streamline data management to support critical areas with named entities within the wildfire ecosystem.
-Evaluate OGC RAINBOW ecosystem registration. - Integrate with raster collections and metadata toolkits for computer vision outputs to enhance data accessibility and facilitate seamless data exchange within the Wildland Fire management framework.
+• Integrate with raster collections and metadata toolkits for computer vision outputs to enhance data accessibility and facilitate seamless data exchange within the Wildland Fire management framework.